thibautvs/webstack-client/README.md

 ## Loading Angular Asynchronously

-The angular-seed project supports loading the framework and application scripts asynchronously.
+The app supports loading the framework and application scripts asynchronously.
 The special `index-async.html` is designed to support this style of loading.
 For it to work you must inject a piece of Angular JavaScript into the HTML page.
 The project has a predefined script to help do this.